sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-floorplan/fiori-ios-scpms-floorplan.md

 // Register the cell with the provided convenience reuse identifier. tableView.register(FUIContactCell.self, forCellReuseIdentifier: FUIContactCell.reuseIdentifier)

-// Set the seperator style of the table view to none and the background color to the standard Fiori background base color. tableView.separatorStyle = .none tableView.backgroundColor = .preferredFioriColor(forStyle: .backgroundBase)
+// Set the separator style of the table view to none and the background color to the standard Fiori background base color. tableView.separatorStyle = .none tableView.backgroundColor = .preferredFioriColor(forStyle: .backgroundBase)